ms-jpq/coq_nvim/docs/SNIPS.md

 `coq.nvim` comes with a [ridiculous amount of snippets](https://raw.githubusercontent.com/ms-jpq/coq.artifacts/artifacts/coq%2Bsnippets.json) by default.

-Do not install `coq.artifacts` if you prefer writing your own.
+To disable: simply do not install `coq.artifacts`.

 ## Custom snippets